-This document will be circulated to provincial territorial jurisdictions, Wildlife and Management Boards, federal departments and agencies.
-Notice will also be sent to recognized stakeholders. includina environmental and industrial government organizations and individuals who have made their interests known to the Canadian Wildlife Service.
+This document will be circulated to provincial and territorial jurisdictions, Wildlife Management Boards, federal departments and agencies.
+Notice will also be sent to recognized stakeholders. includina environmental and industrial nongovernment organizations and individuals who have made their interests known to Fisheries and Oceans Canada.
 Other audiences may be engaged directly through other forms of consultation.